 - 1 red bell pepper, chopped

-- 1 medium sweet potato, peeled and cut into 1⁄2-inch pieces
+- 1 medium sweet potato, peeled and cut into 1⁄2-inch cubes

-- 4 garlic cloves, chopped, or 1 heaping tablespoon of minced garlic
+- 4 garlic cloves, pressed or minced, or 1 heaping tablespoon of minced garlic

 - 1 tablespoon chili powder